oobabooga/text-generation-webui/Contributing-guidelines.md

 [shared.gradio[k] for k in ['history', 'character_menu', 'mode']]
 ```

 * The UI values are not passed directly to the generation functions.
 Instead, they are first fed into the `shared.gradio['interface_state']` state variable.
-This variable is taken as input on backend functions with arg name `state`.
+This variable receives the name `state` when used as input to backend functions.
 The code for updating `shared.gradio['interface_state']` with the current UI values is the following (it must be associated to some Gradio method):

 ```python
 ui.gather_interface_values, gradio(shared.input_elements), gradio('interface_state')